-When you are applying for an immigrant visa or “green card” through a relative, but your relative dies before you are able to get the visa or green card, you might not be able to proceed with your case.
-This is because the petition filed by your relative as a necessary part of your visa/green card application is revoked under certain circumstances when your relative dies.
+When you are applying for an immigrant visa or "green card" through a U.S. relative, but the relative dies before you are able to gain final approval, you might not be able to proceed with your case.
+This is because the petition filed by a U.S. relative as a necessary part of the visa/green card application is revoked under certain circumstances when the U.S. relative dies.
 (See Can Immigrant Still Get Green Card After U.S. Petitioner/Sponsor's Death?)

 If this has happened to you, and you are the principal beneficiary rather than a family member who was named on the petition and planning to accompany the main beneficiary, you have another option.
 You can ask U.S. Citizenship and Immigration Services (USCIS) to proceed with your case based on humanitarian reasons.
-(See 8 CFR § 205.1(a)(3)(i)(C)(2).)
+(See 8 C.F.R. § 205.1(a)(3)(i)(C)(2).)
 This article will explain how.

 You can request humanitarian reinstatement of a petition filed with USCIS only if the agency had already approved it by the time your U.S. relative died.
 You should send a written request for reinstatement to the USCIS service center that approved the petition.
 Or, if you've already properly filed an application for adjustment of status with USCIS, you should send your request to the USCIS office with jurisdiction over the adjustment application.